ricardomontalvo/Ricardo_Portfolio/README.md

-Follow the links to land on the projects' pages
+Follow the links to land on the projects' pages.

 # [Project 1: Connect Four with AI adversary](https://github.com/ricardomontalvo/Connect-4-with-AI-adversary)
 - An implementation of the classic Connect Four game where a user can play against an AI adversary